i-MSCP/plugins/incubator/PhpSwitcher/README.md

-# PhpSwitcher v0.0.10 plugin for i-MSCP
+# i-MSCP PhpSwitcher plugin v1.0.0

-Plugin allowing to provide many PHP versions to customers.

 ## Introduction

-This plugin allow to setup many PHP versions, which can be used by your customers.
-This plugin do not compile, nor install any PHP version itself.
-Those steps must be done by the administrator ( see below ).
+This plugin allows to setup many PHP versions, which can be used by your customers.

 **Note:** At this moment, this plugin only support the i-MSCP Fcgid httpd server implementation but in near future, the PHP5-FPM implementations will be also supported.

 ## Requirements

-* i-MSCP >= 1.1.19 ( Plugin API 0.2.14 )
+* i-MSCP version >= 1.2.3
 * i-MSCP Fcgid httpd server implementation ( apache_fcgid )

-### Memcached support (Optional)
+### Memcached support ( Optional )

 Debian / Ubuntu packages to install in case you want enable memcached support ( recommended )